 This is backed up by the fact that cats loaf in places that they’re comfortable.
 They’re most likely to do so when on your lap, for example, or in a favorite cat bed.
-But they are less likely to do so when they’re somewhere uncomfortable or where they’re vulnerable, e.g. outside.
+They are less likely to do so when they’re somewhere uncomfortable or where they’re vulnerable, e.g., outside.

 All mammals produce their own body heat using the energy they get from food.
 They have to do so because a mammal’s internal organs can only operate at temperatures between 95 and 100 degrees Fahrenheit.